WebAssembly/exception-handling/document/core/syntax/instructions.rst

 Branch instructions come in several flavors:
 |BR| performs an unconditional branch,
 |BRIF| performs a conditional branch,
-|BRONEXN| performs a branch if the exception on the stack matches the specified event index,
+|BRONEXN| performs a branch if the exception on the stack matches the specified exception index,
 and |BRTABLE| performs an indirect branch through an operand indexing into the label vector that is an immediate to the instruction, or to a default target if the operand is out of bounds.
 The |RETURN| instruction is a shortcut for an unconditional branch to the outermost block, which implicitly is the body of the current function.
 Taking a branch *unwinds* the operand stack up to the height where the targeted structured control instruction was entered.